Reliable, space‑saving radiators designed for everyday home heating.

 One of the most popular ways to hide radiator pipes is by pulling up floorboards and making channels in the walls.
 However, this can be very disruptive and expensive.
 You may prefer a method that is quick and easy enough for you to do yourself.

-In this guide, we’ll look at the various ways to hide radiator pipes, including convenient and affordable options.
+In this guide, we’ll look at how to disguise radiator pipes, including convenient and affordable options.

 There are several effective methods for covering radiator pipes to enhance a room’s appearance.
 Each method varies in complexity and cost depending on the materials and work required.
 The various solutions can also be customised to suit the aesthetic in your room.